TheTallPaul/Vicmas2020/index.md

 ![Mug mockup](https://raw.githubusercontent.com/TheTallPaul/vicmas/main/mug.png)

-_Mockup of the mug.
+_Mockup of the mug design.
 Final mug may look different._

 Mugs will be available **only** for porch pickup at The Vic in Southeast Portland.
 We will not be shipping any.
-Of course, if you don't want a mug or are unable to pick one up, you're free to donate anyways, just include "No mug" in your donation message.
+Of course, if you don't want a mug or are unable to pick one up, you're free to donate anyways.
+Just include "No mug" in your donation message.

 ### Donate